dami-nation/WindowsAD/NOTES.md

 - Windows Server 2022 (DC01)
 - Windows 10 Enterprise Eval (CLIENT01)

-I downloaded Windows Server 2022 ISO directly from Microsoft Evaluation Center.
-Same for Windows 10.
-I chose VirtualBox over VMware because it just worked better on my MacBook.
+I downloaded Windows Server 2022 ISO directly from Microsoft Evaluation Center, I also did the same for Windows 10.
+I chose VirtualBox over VMware because I preferred the way it worked on my Mac.

 Setting up the DC and Client in VirtualBox:
 i.
 Create the DC (Windows Server 2022)